brainlife/app-ROIsfromAtlas/README.md

 #### Product.json

-Not relevant for this App as it does not geenrate processed data.
+Not relevant for this App as it does not genrate processed data.

 ### Dependencies